hasura/graphql-engine/docs/graphql/manual/migrations/reference/metadata-format.rst

           foreign_key_constraint_on: author_id

-In above example ``tables.yaml`` contains two tables authors and books.
-Here webhook_url can be http endpoint that should be triggered or environment variable which has http endpoints that should be triggered.
+In the above example, ``tables.yaml`` contains two tables ``authors`` and ``books``.
+The webhook_url can be an HTTP endpoint that should be triggered or an environment variable that has HTTP endpoints that should be triggered.

 remote_schemas.yaml
 ^^^^^^^^^^^^^^^^^^^